Elizabeth Chichester1

 M, #117146, b.
 30 September 1856, d.
 4 November 1931

-William Spencer Bateman-Hanbury, 3rd Baron Bateman of Shobdon was born on 30 September 1856.1 He was the son of William Bateman-Hanbury, 2nd Baron Bateman of Shobdon and Agnes Burrell Kerrison.1 He married Marion Alice Graham, daughter of James Jeffrey Graham, on 23 July 1904 at St. George's Church, St. George Street, Hanover Square, London, England.1 He died on 4 November 1931 at age 75, without issue.1
+William Spencer Bateman-Hanbury, 3rd Baron Bateman of Shobdon was born on 30 September 1856.1 He was the son of William Bateman-Hanbury, 2nd Baron Bateman of Shobdon and Agnes Burrell Kerrison.1 He married Marion Alice Graham, daughter of James Jeffrey Graham, on 23 July 1904 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.1 He died on 4 November 1931 at age 75, without issue.1

-William Spencer Bateman-Hanbury, 3rd Baron Bateman of Shobdon was educated at Eton College, Eton, Berkshire, England.1 He gained the rank of Captain in the service of the 2nd Life Guards.1 He succeeded to the title of 3rd Baron Bateman of Shobdon, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of Captain in the 2nd Life Guards.1 He succeeded as the 3rd Baron Bateman of Shobdon, co.
 Hereford [U.K., 1837] on 30 November 1901.1

 On his death, the Barony Bateman of Shobdon became extinct.1